krowe/ZSH-Keybindings/README.md

 This is not a complete .zshrc file, it contains only the keybindings.
 It is also intended to be edited for your own preferences.
 Just use what you want and skip what you don't.

-You may Either append this to your .zshrc file or you may call it from that file.

 This uses Ctrl+Arrow keys to jump through words.
 Because the brightness keys don't really apply here I've mapped them to search history from cursor.

 TODO: Currently the scroll lock key is not supported.
 The keypad will always be numerical.
 I prefer this myself buecause it always annoys me when I switch.
 That's also why I really needed the other buttons to work though.